akorshunov60/currency-changes/README.md

 '$ ./gradlew bootBuildImage'

 For this to work, we need to have Docker installed and running.
-Then to start our container, we can simply run:
+When we list the available docker images:'docker image ls -a' We see a line for the image we just created:'currency-changes 1.0.0' Then to start our container, we can simply run:

 'docker run -it -p18888:8888 currency-changes:1.0.0'